Fabero: Sport and outdoor activities

 The surrounding hills and mountains offer great opportunities for rambling, biking, trekking and horse-riding.

 The town has an outdoor and indoor swimming pool and a football ground.
 The local team is in the first regional division.
 There are leisure centres in nearby Ponferrada.

 Trout fishing is popular in the local rivers and mountain streams.

-The town's many bars offer fine wines and beers and an excellent selection of 'tapas' at very reasonable prices.

 Twinning

 The city is twinned with two towns in Portugal: